The 10 Most Popular Wedding Etiquette Questions

 Who traditionally hosts the rehearsal dinner?

 Usually, the rehearsal dinner is hosted by the family of the groom.
-For all sorts of reasons, this may not be possible.
-Ask them first, and if they have to decline, the dinner can be hosted by another family member, close friend, the bride's family, and even the couple themselves.
+For all sorts of reasons, though, this may not be possible.
+Ask them first, and if they have to decline, the dinner can be hosted by another family member, close friend, the bride’s family, or even the couple themselves.

 Can we simply ask for cash instead of registering for gifts?